ksmills9/planner/README.md

 ## Running the program (Console)
 - **Windows**
-  - Open command prompt and move to the same directory where you kept the `.java` files.
+  - Open command src.prompt and move to the same directory where you kept the `.java` files.
   - Type in the following command
   ```
   javac -cp .;"path\to\mysql-connector-java-X.X.XX.jar" *.java